The

 http://ezinearticles.com/?The-Many-Health-Benefits-Of-Singing&id=1008565

-all did when we were born, regardless of color, creed or anything
+did when we were born, regardless of color, creed or anything else.

-else.
-All the billions of us on the planet sang and for the first
+All the billions of us on the planet sang and for the first nine months

-nine months of our lives relied on the manipulation of our voice's
+of our lives relied on the manipulation of our voice's pitch to meet

 Advocates of singing lament its diminishing role in our lives: from